kushalsamant/coherence/anthologies.md

 I intend to use these page/s to make book/s.
 If you fill in complete captions for about 200 posts = then you would have written an equal of 300 pages = that's 1 book.
 You will find the process taxing because it is strenuous to write about the same topic 200 times in a row.
-Hence to make this lazier, I recommend using hashtags for example #akshaycoffee, #akshaythis, #akshaythat, #akshayxyz.
+Hence to make this lazier, I recommend using hashtags for example #ankurcoffee, #ankurthis, #ankurthat, #ankurxyz.
 The advantages here are:
 - This way people can track your content about specific topics.
 - You can write about different topics 200 times in a row.